CaseyPYZ/Ubicomp_S22/A1/README.md

 The light sensor would read in ambient light to determin if the user is in a dark or bright environment.
 When it's bright, the feedback media is the usual light + sound combination.
 When it's dark, dark mode is automatically activated, and we use light as the only feedback medium.

-If the user has a certain perferred mode, they could also turn off the auto mode-switching function through the upper-left touch button, and manually switch modes through the upper-right touch button.
+If the user has a certain perferred mode, they could also turn off the auto mode-switching function through the upper-left capacitive button, and manually switch modes through the upper-right capacitive button.

 Alarms in different modes are demonstrated in the videos above.